OU football: Lincoln Riley's 'wishbone' offense churns yards, melts clock, puts on clinic in 34-16 Bedlam win

 Riley laughed off the comments Saturday night, saying he took it as a compliment.
 And he should.

-Former legendary coach and wishbone aficianado Barry Switzer would be proud of the way Riley ran his "wishbone" offense Saturday night.
+Former legendary coach and wishbone aficionado Barry Switzer would be proud of the way Riley ran his "wishbone" offense Saturday night.

 "However we get defined," Riley said, "as long as we’re winning and offensively we’re scoring enough points to win that’s all I care."